 Place the dried lavender buds in a mug.
 Pour the 1 cup of boiling water over the buds.
 Allow to steep for at least 1-2 hours.
 Alternatively, you can soak the lavender in cold water overnight.
 Use a nut milk bag or cheesecloth to strain out the soaked lavender, squeezing as much water out as possible.
 Compost or discard the soaked lavender.

+Cut peeled lemon/s in half and remove the seeds.
+Alternatively, zest and juice 2 large lemons instead of using a whole lemon.
 Add the lavender water and the rest of the ingredients to a high powered blender and blend for a minimum of 2 minutes or until smooth and frothy.
 Place any extra portions in a large glass jar in the refrigerator for up to a day.
 Shake well before enjoying.

 Serving Size 1 cup